Evaluating Transportation Options

 Universal Design (also called barrier-free design) refers to facilities that accommodate people with diverse needs, including wheelchairs users, people who walk with difficulty or have visual disabilities, and pedestrians pushing strollers or handcarts.
 The term Universal Design is preferred over Handicapped Access because these design requirements can benefit many users, not just those with handicaps or disabilities.

 Several planning and professional organizations publish Universal Design guidelines and standards (Evaluating Nonmotorized Transport).
-Below are possible performance indicators:
+Below are possible Performance Indicators:

 · The number of mobility barriers identified by people with physical disabilities.